Rrana1825/NybmleTask/README.md

 Design, implement and test a software system that allows travel agencies to maintain their travel package's itinerary and passengers.

-It's a task assigned by Nymble for SDE internship
+The task is assigned by Nymble for SDE internship